Apocalypse: The Twelve: Plot synopsis

 Apocalypse began his attack by planting a fake Wolverine among the ranks of the X-Men.
 This led Xavier, who suspected the infiltration, to disband the X-Men.
 The X-Men parted ways, and soon after, Rogue and Shadowcat found themselves protecting Mystique from Japan's military, the Yakiba.
 As Rogue fought Sunfire and his men, Kitty watched over Mystique and found, unwittingly, Destiny's diary.
-The diary itself had a very cryptic description of a "thirteenth" and told that the Twelve would be involved in the destruction of the world.
+The diary itself had a cryptic description of a "thirteenth" and told that the Twelve would be involved in the destruction of the world.

 With the death of Wolverine's imposter, the X-Men reunited at the mansion, only to discover it was not truly Wolverine who had died, but a Skrull.
 The infiltrator had been found.
 To save Polaris from abduction, Cyclops took her place using an image inducer, and the X-Men followed him to the Skrulls' lair, where they were attacked by Death, Apocalypse's most lethal and fiercest Horseman, the same person responsible for the death of the fake Wolverine.
 After a heavy battle, Death was unmasked by Colossus.
 The X-Men were surprised to see their newest enemy was in truth the real Wolverine, who had earlier volunteered for the role knowing that the other possibility (Sabretooth) would enjoy it too much whereas he himself would fight the conditioning involved.
 Following this revelation, Death escaped, leaving the X-Men with half-truths and enigmas that needed solving.

 Soon after, Xavier revealed the "List of Twelve", written in Destiny's Diary.
 The Twelve were: